-I am a sociologist and interaction designer, providing a unique perspective by combining social sciences, design and technology, with 15+ years of experience creating strategies, concepts and interfaces for specific projects or technology at large (I am happy to send you a link to my interactive portfolio on request).
+I am a sociologist and interaction designer, providing a unique perspective by combining social sciences, design and technology, with 15+ years of experience creating strategies, concepts and interfaces for the web and other interactive technology.

-My professional profile is the sum of four specific fields, combined to deliver on the promise of the Critical Interaction Design approach:
+My professional profile is the sum of four specific fields, that together fuel my practice of critical interaction design and research:

 Having worked as a designer in agencies for several years as well as running my own consultancy for 5+ years, my approach equally considers human and strategic elements: what is a worthwhile solution, how can it be reached, and how to get all stakeholders on board.

 I have gathered significant experience in teaching and facilitator roles.
 Over the years, I have taught and assisted master-level university courses and seminars for media professionals.

 I enjoy classical curriculum-based instructing, but my true passion lies in collaborative, workshop-style formats, where I act as a facilitator of the learning process rather than a lecturer.
 Many of my courses taught have involved real-world client projects.

 - Strategic interaction design course